 - language – struggling to follow a conversation or repeating themselves

-- visuospatial problems judging distance or seeing objects in three dimensions; navigating stairs or parking the car become much harder
+- visuospatial skills – problems judging distance or seeing objects in three dimensions; navigating stairs or parking the car become much harder

-- concentrating, planning or organising – difficulties making decisions, solving problems or carrying out a sequence of tasks (eg cooking a meal)
+- concentrating, planning or organising – difficulties making decisions, solving problems or carrying out a sequence of tasks (such as cooking a meal)

 - orientation – becoming confused or losing track of the day or date.